knuthaug/blog.knuthaugen.no/_posts/2016-03-11-talk-friday-microservice-architecture.md

 {% include JB/setup %}

 I quick post recommending a good talk on microservice architecture by Neal Ford from the JavaZone conference last year.
 He touches on the implications of a microservice architecture and the how and why of it.
+Lots of details and a broad coverage, delivered in usual neal Ford style.
+Worth a watch if you're about to jump on the microservice bandwagon.

 Why this talk now?
 Because I just saw it now ;-)